Press Inquiries: | Booking: | Record Label: | Radio: | Contact Rebecca: |

 ![]() |

-- 2009 International Bluegrass Music Association “Recorded Event of the Year” Winner (Rebecca Frazier, Daughters of Bluegrass)
+2009 International Bluegrass Music Association ‘Recorded Event of the Year’ Award

-- 2006 First woman on cover of Flatpicking Guitar Magazine (Rebecca Frazier)
+2006 First Woman on Cover of Flatpicking Guitar Magazine

-But tragedy touched the Fraziers’ marriage in late 2010 with the loss of their baby son in late 2010.
-Moved to create music together during this difficult period, Rebecca and John collaborated to write and record songs for When We Fall, which was released May 28, 2013 by Compass Records.
-Recorded and co-produced by Brent Truitt (Dixie Chicks, Alison Krauss, Dolly Parton), When We Fall features several flatpicking guitar “manifestos” from Rebecca’s compositional repertoire, as well as original ballads, folky Americana, and bluegrass songs following a Neil Young cover and the traditional “Ain’t Gonna Work Tomorrow” from Hit & Run’s stage repertoire.
+Rebecca worked through a personal tragedy to write and then record deeply personal songs for When We Fall, released May 28, 2013 by Compass Records.
+Recorded and co-produced by Brent Truitt (Dixie Chicks, Alison Krauss, Dolly Parton), the album features several flatpicking guitar “manifestos” from Rebecca’s compositional repertoire, as well as original ballads, folky Americana, and bluegrass songs following a Neil Young cover and the traditional “Ain’t Gonna Work Tomorrow” from Hit & Run’s stage repertoire.
 Says Deep Roots Magazine, “Frazier is in superb voice throughout…As much as it is a musical achievement, When We Fall persists in memory for its flesh and blood humanity.”

-The result is the engaging and transparent When We Fall.
 Grammy Award winning musician Alison Brown hails Frazier by saying, “Rebecca Frazier is a triple threat.
 She is a wonderfully engaging singer, a compelling songwriter and an accomplished guitarist to boot.
 All of these talents come together to dazzling effect on When We Fall.
-I’m proud of Rebecca for what she’s achieved on this album, for her tenacity in pursuing her dream, and for recording one of the best bluegrass albums I’ve heard this year.”
+I’m proud of Rebecca for what she’s achieved on this album, for her tenacity in pursuing her dream, and for recording one of the best bluegrass albums of this decade.”

 Since 2001, Hit & Run has gained the respect of promoters, fans, musicians, and media across the country with their “indefinable vibrancy that distinguishes the great from the good” (Colorado Daily).
-Touring as Rebecca Frazier and Hit & Run in support of When We Fall, the band showcases Hit & Run’s arrangement prowess while bringing Rebecca’s compositional and writing skills to the forefront for the first time.
-Bryan Sutton confirms that When We Fall is “an incredibly strong record…great songs combining smart and inventive guitar playing with deep, emotional bluegrass singing.”
+Touring as Rebecca Frazier and Hit & Run, the band showcases Hit & Run’s arrangement prowess while bringing Rebecca’s compositional and writing skills to the forefront.
+In 2023, Kelly Eastes, Yellowstone Harvest Festival of Montana confirms, “I’ve worked with Rebecca for several festivals, and her masterful guitar work & exceptional vocals never disappoint.
+She attracts some of the best musicians on the planet to her band.
+In September 2022, Rebecca Frazier + Hit & Run headlined our Yellowstone Harvest Festival, and their performances were stunning.”

 RESOURCES |